duff-123/getStackOverflow/README.md

 # getStackOverflow

 This script will pull the five most recent questions from StackOverflow and give the user the ability to choose a question.
-The answers to that question will then be shown, and the user can select the one they think was marked as correct.
+The answers to that question will then be shown and the user can select the one they think was marked as correct.
+The user will be shown if they are correct.

 ## Hosted URL